Develop5/Practices/Java/java17masterclass/Readme.md

   It's described as a **class**, but the  keyword _enum_ replaces the keyword _class_.
   It's a list of constant labels, in a specified order.

+* **Abstraction and Generalization**
+  When we model **real world things** in software.
+  I you can't draw the thing in s piece of paper, it is probably abstract.
+  **Abstraction** simplifies the view of a set of items' trait and behavior, so we can talk about them as a group, as well as generalize their functionality.
+  Java allows us to create a class hierarchy, there the top of the hierarchy, the base class, is usually an abstract concept, whether it's an abstract class or not.

+* **Abstract methods**
+  An abstract method has a signature, a return type, but not a body.
+  Therefore, the method is **unimplemented**.
+  An abstract method is like a contract, which promises that all subtypes will provide the promised functionality, with the agreed upon name and arguments.

+* **Concrete methods**
+  Has a method body, usually with at least one statement.
+  When a concrete method override an abstract one, we say it is **implementing** it.

+* **Final method**
+  A final method cannot be overriden by subclasses.

 ##